gitlabhq/gitlabhq/doc/development/documentation/index.md

 If your branch name matches any of the above, it will run only the docs tests.
 If it doesn't, the whole test suite will run (including docs).

-## Danger bot

-GitLab uses [danger bot](https://github.com/danger/danger) for some elements in code review.
-For docs changes in merge requests, the following actions are taken:

-1. Whenever a change under `/doc` is made, the bot leaves a comment for the author to mention `@gl-docsteam`, so that the docs can be properly reviewed.

 ## Merge requests for GitLab documentation